hyperhq/blog.hyper.sh/blog/source/learn-hyper_-by-examples-data-volume.md

 $ hyper run -it --name db-1 -v vol1:/tmp hyperhq/postgres /bin/shell
 root@ba047872509b:/#  echo hello >>  /tmp/test.txt
 ```
 * `-v <volume-name>:<target-dir>` creates a volume using given name and mounts it into the target directory inside the container.
-Hyper_ cloud uses industry proven distribution file system to persist data in the target directory until the volume is destroyed.
+Hyper.sh cloud uses industry proven distribution file system to persist data in the target directory until the volume is destroyed.

 Then we stop the database container and create a snapshot of this volume.
 ```shell